truehand/dicom-sample/README.md

 Run the Python script after changing the base_url variable with your service url (which you will obtain from the created service).
 This Python script:

 - deposits images in a study (provided under the *images* folder) -- the **stow** part
-- and then allows you to retrieve instances under the study -- the **waldo** part
+- and then allows you to retrieve instances under the study -- the **wado** part

 ---
 (Optional) Obtain an access token for running the curl commands: